Ina, Saitama: Demographics

 Per Japanese census data, the population of Ina has increased rapidly since the 1970s.

 History

+Paleolithic-era artefacts have been uncovered within the boundary of Ina, with one being the Mukaihara Site, located in the northeastern part of the town.
+A group of stone tools dating back approximately 25,000 years was discovered, forming part of paleolithic-era finds of the Omiya Plateau.
+Other paleolithic sites are Inashi Yashiki-ato and Tozakimae Sites, Kuboyama Site, Oyama Site, and Hara Site, where projectile-points, knife-shaped, and pyramid-shaped stone-tools made by pre-historic homo sapiens were found.

+Jomon-era finds have been discovered along the edges of the plateaus carved out by the Ayase and Haraichinuma Rivers.
+At various sites, Jomon-era pottery, dwellings, hearth pits, shell middens, and enclosures, were found.
+Many villages dating to the middle Jomon period have been uncovered at Hara, Kita, Oyama, Shiku, and Komuro Tenjinmae.
+However, it is rare to uncover substantial habitations dating to the late Jomon period.
+One such late Jomon era site is the Honjo Site, which features a circular earthwork enclosure.
+Pottery sherds dating to the final Jomon stage have been discovered at Inashi Yashiki-ato, Oyama, and Mukaihara.

+There is a gap in the archeological record between the final Jomon period and the Kofun era, with no Yayoi era sites being uncovered in the vicinity.
+Early Kofun period finds have been unearthed at the Komuro Tenjinmae and Mukaihara sites.

-During the early Edo period, Ina was home to the short-lived (1590-1619) Komuro Domain founded by Ina Tadatsugu.
+During the early Edo period, Ina town was home to the short-lived (1590–1619) Komuro Domain founded by Ina Tadatsugu, who oversaw flood-control works on the Ayase River that reduced flood risks and improved agricultural productivity in the area.
 It was afterward ruled as hatamoto territory under the direct control of the Tokugawa shogunate.

 The villages of Komuro and Kobari were created in Kitaadachi District, Saitama with the establishment of the modern municipalities system on April 1, 1889.
-They were merged on July 15, 1943 to form the village of Ina.
+They were merged on July 15, 1943, to form the village of Ina.
 Ina was elevated to town status on November 1, 1970.

 Government

 Ina has a mayor-council form of government with a directly elected mayor and a unicameral town council of 16 members.
 Ina, together with the city of Ageo, contributes one member to the Saitama Prefectural Assembly.
 In terms of national politics, the town is part of Saitama 6th district of the lower house of the Diet of Japan.